How to form diatonic chords of B major scale?

 We use uppercase roman numeral numbers to represent major chords, lowercase to represent minor chords, uppercase with a small plus sign to represent augmented chords, and lowercase with a small circle to represent diminished chords.

-The seven diatonic chords formed from the key of B major are:
+The seven diatonic chords in the B major key are:

 I. B – D♯ – F♯ (B major chord)